vstehle/systemready-scripts/README.md

 parent directory is scanned and all matching entries are considered.
 If the file or dir entry with the pattern is not marked `optional', there must be at least one match.

+When a file is detected as a tar archive (according to its filename), its integrity is automatically checked using `tar`.

 The `schemas/check-sr-results-schema.yaml` file describes this configuration file format and can be used with the `validate.py` script to validate the